1855 (2nd March)

 1870 – 1873

-Railway mania years saw substantial government investment in Railway construction.
+This period, nicknamed the ‘railway mania years’ saw substantial government investment in Railway construction.

 Dimitri Tolstoy, minister for education, insisted on a return to a classical curriculum.
 Universities were forbidden from including any subjects that encouraged critical thinking.